 The 13th king of Sikkim, Tenzin Wangchuk Namgyal, gave Lachung Rinpoche the Rongnyed site where the previous Rinpoche had stayed where he continues the work of his previous life.
 There he built a new Tsamkhang (retreat house) and a Temple.
 At first he alone practiced meditation in the Tsamkhang.
 Since then many groups of monks have done meditation there and still continue to do so.

-Thanks to your donations, some progress has been made, but more is still needed.
+Thanks to your donations, some progress has been made

 * Donations may be sent to Tshog Dag Foundation, 75 Potter Road, Rowe, MA 01367.
 The Tshog Dag Foundation for the Support of Nyingma Monasteries is a religous not-for-profit orgnization incorporated in the Commonwealth of Massachusetts and has been recognized by the IRS as a tax-exempt religious and charitable organization under Section 501(c)(3).
 Donations are tax-deductible as permitted by law.
 TDF provides no tax advise: Please consult your tax advisor for proper treatment of contributions.